Undergraduate Student Commencement Guide

 Carolyn A. and Peter S. Lynch School of Education

-Commencement Packets Beginning May 1, all graduating seniors must come to the Lynch School, Office of Undergraduate Student Services in Campion Hall 104, to pick up their rain tickets for the Lynch School's diploma ceremony.
+Commencement Confirmation and Instructions Beginning May 1, all graduating seniors must come to the Lynch School Office of Undergraduate Student Services, Campion Hall 104, to confirm graduation information and to pick up instructions.
+Students must complete the senior exit survey prior to confirmation.

-For the Diploma Ceremony, students will take their assigned seats in the designated area on Campus Green (Stokes Lawn).
-Students will wear academic regalia.
-Diplomas will be distributed by degree program beginning with the undergraduate programs, followed by the master's programs and then the doctoral programs.
+Students should take their assigned seats in the undergraduate section.
+Students will wear their academic regalia.
+Diplomas will be distributed by degree program, beginning with the undergraduate programs, followed by the master’s programs and then the doctoral programs.

 Students will be seated alphabetically within their degree program and will approach the stage by row, single file, once their degree program has been announced.
 The students' names will be announced, and then they will proceed to the center of the platform where the Dean will hand them their diplomas.
 Students will exit to the left of the stage.
 All rolled diplomas given will be blank, and students will receive their official flat diploma at the table to the left of the stage.
-Out of respect for their classmates and their families, we ask that students return to their seats after they pick up their official diploma and remain seated until the close of the ceremony.
+Out of respect for their classmates and their families, students should return to their seats after they pick up their official diploma and remain seated until the close of the ceremony.
 If students have not fulfilled all of the academic requirements for their degree or have not satisfied their financial obligations to the University, their diplomas will be withheld.